- Lyft officially filed for its initial public offering on March 1, beating Uber to the punch.

 1. Lyft Is Losing Money — a Lot of It

-Although it’s suffered major financial losses, Lyft’s revenue did grow by a whopping 121 percent, so there are signs that the company is actually getting better at controlling its expenses.
-And it’s also not unexpected for a rapidly growing young company to be prioritizing growth over profits.
-However, any company with a run rate that’s nearly three-quarters of a billion dollars in the red on an annual basis has to be viewed as a fairly risky investment.
+Although it’s suffered major financial losses, the fact that Lyft’s revenue is growing much, much faster than its losses could be viewed as a positive sign.
+And it’s also not unexpected for a rapidly growing young company to be prioritizing growing its market share over profits.
+However, any company with a run rate that’s about a billion dollars in the red on an annual basis has to be viewed as a fairly risky investment.